Regulation vs Legislation – How Do They Differ and Why Does it Matter for Your Business?

 What is a Regulation?

-Regulations are a little different than legislation.
-Regulations are forms of secondary, subordinate, or delegated legislation.
-Regulations are always linked to an existing Act of Parliament.
+Regulations differ slightly from legislation.
+Regulations are forms of secondary, subordinate, or delegated legislation and are always linked to an existing Act of Parliament.
 They are created by an individual or body under powers given to them by the primary legislation.

-Regulations contain detailed rules and procedures necessary for the implementation of primary legislation.
-They assist governments in achieving their policy objectives.
-You can think of a piece of health and safety legislation as something that tells you what to do and the associated regulations as the information that tells you how to do it.
+Regulations contain detailed rules and procedures necessary for implementing primary legislation.
+You can think of a piece of health and safety legislation as something that tells you what to do, and the associated regulations as the information that tells you how to do it.

 There must first be an enabling piece of legislation to pass a regulation.
-Regulations about the legislation are then drafted by government ministers or authorities.
-The regulations then undergo an internal review process and, in some cases, are presented for public consultation.
+Related regulations are then drafted by government ministers or authorities.
+These undergo an internal review process and, in some cases, are presented for public consultation.

-The regulations are then reviewed by Members of Parliament (MPs) in both the House of Commons and the House of Lords.
-If there are no significant objections, the regulations can be approved and come into force.
+The draft regulations are then reviewed by Members of Parliament (MPs) in both the House of Commons and the House of Lords.
+If there are no significant objections, the regulations are approved and come into force.

 What Happens if You Break a Health and Safety Regulation?

-Breaking a health and safety regulation isn’t as serious as breaching legislation, but it’s still a big deal.
-The severity of the consequences often depends on the regulation’s nature and the breach’s specific circumstances.
+Breaking a health and safety regulation isn’t as serious as breaching legislation, but it’s still an offence.
+The severity of the consequences often depends on the nature of the regulation and the specific circumstances of the breach.

 Important UK Health and Safety Legislation and Regulations